mskelton/crumbs/packages/create-store/README.md

 ## Usage

 The first step to using this crumb is creating your custom reducer and store.
-The recommended method for using this crumb is to place your types, reducer, and initialized store in a file and export the store provider and custom hook.
+The recommended method for using this crumb is to place your types, reducer, and initialized store in a file and export the resulting store provider and custom hook.
 Components which consume from the store can then easily import the custom hook from the file you create.

 All consumers of the store should be descendants of the provider, which can be easily accomplished by simply placing the provider at the top level of your application.
-Multiple components can consume the store using the custom hook provided by the `createStores` method.
+Multiple components can consume the store using the custom hook provided by the `createStore` method.

+In the following code block, we show a simple example of a reducer that only uses the `type` key from the `action` object.
+While you may have stores that follow this pattern, you will often need to pass other values to the reducer.
+These values should be placed in the `action` object as sibling keys of the `type` key.

 ```ts
 // count-store.ts